Vernazza – Our second stop in Cinque Terre – Italy

 Vernazza - Cinque Terre

 We can look out over the small square down in the harbor from our lunch spot.
-Most of the boats are pulled up and covered by pajama-striped tarpaulins.
-A few boats are at the quay.
-However, there are more passenger boats that drop off and pick up visitors in the port.
-Going between the villages by boat is probably the most popular way.
-In any case, it is much more beautiful than going by train.
-Traveling by train is incredibly smooth, but the journey goes largely through tunnels.
+Most of the boats are hoisted up and covered by pajama-striped tarpaulins.
+A few boats are moored at the quay.
+However, there are more passenger boats that drop off and pick up visitors in the harbor.
+Traveling between the villages by boat is probably the most popular way.
+It is certainly much more beautiful than taking the train.
+To travel by train is incredibly smooth, but the journey goes largely through tunnels.
 Fast, but not scenic.

 Vernazza - Cinque Terre